C3nE3s/calinennis.dev/src/pages/musings/the-secrets-of-seniority.md

 tags:
 - Growth
 - 'Career '
-title: Embrace Intrapreneurship
+title: Intrapreneurship
-subtitle: the lesser talked about requirements needed to grow your career
+subtitle: The lesser practiced qualities needed to accelerate personal career growth
-description: The lesser practiced qualities needed to accelerate personal career growth
+description: 'learning to operate like an entrepreneur within an organization to foster career growth and success '
 layout: "../../layouts/PostLayout.astro"
 hidden: false